tiash/exemell/README.md

 Todos
 -----
-* Proper test cases, the module has by type annotated and dialyzer is happy.
+* Proper test cases, the modules are type annotated and dialyzer seems happy enough.
 * Figure out how to make dialyzer like a polymorphic version of the module.

 Benchmark